-- Our ability to achieve successful commercialization growth of our proprietary product Sympazan and the cost and timing of our future commercialization activities; - Continued revenues at planned levels from our manufacture and sale of branded Suboxone to Indivior and continued market acceptance of such branded product, without any sales of the authorized generic version of Suboxone; - Sunovion Pharmaceuticals, Inc ("Sunovion"), to whom we out-licensed our technology, achieving regulatory approval of Apomorphine on May 21, 2020 which is expected to provide the opportunity for a significant non-dilutive capital source for us; - Achieving U.S. marketing regulatory approval in the time period we have anticipated of our product candidate Libervant which has been part of our business plan and strategy.
-We completed the filing of our NDA for Libervant with the FDA in the fourth quarter of 2019, and the FDA has granted a PDUFA goal date of September 27, 2020, although there can be no assurance we will obtain such approval; - Continuing significant costs in seeking to protect our intellectual property rights, including significant litigation costs in connection with seeking to enforce our rights concerning third parties' at-risk launch of generic products; - Patient and doctor acceptance of and our ability to obtain adequate reimbursement for our products which we commercialize; - The effect of competing products, including generic products, on our commercialized and licensed products, including Suboxone; - · All other costs of executing our business plan and absence of unforeseen cash requirements; and - The risks and uncertainties associated with the coronavirus pandemic.
+- Our ability to achieve successful commercialization growth of our proprietary product Sympazan and the cost and timing of our future commercialization activities; - Continued revenues at planned levels from our manufacture and sale of branded Suboxone to Indivior and continued market acceptance of such branded product, without any sales of the authorized generic version of Suboxone; - Achieving net proceeds from any potential monetization transaction, in one or more transactions of all or part of the expected revenue streams from Kynmobi at expected levels, subject to our requirements for use of certain proceeds of any such monetization for our obligations under our 12.5% Senior Notes, and subject to acceptable market conditions, timing, structure and terms, which cannot be assured; - Achieving U.S. marketing regulatory approval in the time period we have anticipated, or at all, for our product candidate Libervant which has been part of our business plan and strategy.
+We completed the filing of our NDA for Libervant with the FDA in the fourth quarter of 2019, and the FDA has granted a PDUFA goal date of September 27, 2020.
+We are seeking to demonstrate "clinical superiority" as a major contribution to patient care although there can be no assurance, we will obtain approval for U.S. marketing access; - Continuing significant costs in seeking to protect our intellectual property rights, including significant litigation costs in connection with seeking to enforce our rights concerning third parties' at-risk launch of generic products; - Patient and physician acceptance of and our ability to obtain adequate reimbursement for our products which we commercialize; - The effect of competing products, including generic products, on our commercialized and licensed products, including Suboxone; - All other costs of executing our business plan and absence of unforeseen cash requirements; and - The risks and uncertainties associated with the coronavirus pandemic.

-The sufficiency of our short-term and longer-term liquidity is directly impacted by our level of operating revenues and our ability to achieve our operating plan for revenues, regulatory approval in the time period planned of our late-stage proprietary products and our ability to monetize in the time planned our royalty streams or other license rights such as Apomorphine.
-We also are entitled to further potential milestones, royalty and other payments under our Indivior Supplemental Agreement, which are suspended and may only be reinstated if Indivior successfully adjudicates or settles the related patent infringement litigation, and there is no assurance when or if any such payments may be due.
+The sufficiency of our short-term and longer-term liquidity is directly impacted by our level of operating revenues and our ability to achieve our operating plan for revenues, regulatory approval in the time period planned of our late-stage proprietary products and our ability to monetize in the time planned our royalty streams or other license rights.
+We also are entitled to further potential milestones, royalty and other payments under our Indivior Supplemental Agreement, which are suspended and may only be reinstated if Indivior successfully adjudicates the related patent infringement litigation, and there is no assurance when or if any such payments may be due.
 Our operating revenues have fluctuated in the past and can be expected to fluctuate in the future.
 We expect to incur significant operating losses and negative cash flows for the foreseeable future, and we have a significant level of debt on which we have substantial ongoing debt repayment and debt service obligations.
 A substantial portion of our current and past revenues has been dependent upon our licensing, manufacturing and sales with one customer, Indivior, which is expected to continue while we commercialize our own proprietary products and it could take significantly longer than planned to achieve anticipated levels of cash flows to help fund our operations and cash needs from sales of our proprietary products other than Suboxone.